Chammar37/Album-Recommender/README.md

 # Album-Recomendar

-## Album recomendar website, used for suggesting albums to user through a intuitive user interface.
+## Welcome to Album recomendar web app!

+Utility: Get albums recommendations through an intuitive and flowy user interface.

 Built with springboot backend, model-training fused with spotify-api for recommendations.
 Svelte frontend